 (Or at least read the label.)

 While this might be heresy to some hair enthusiasts, purple shampoo is not always the holy grail bleach blonde beauties are looking for.
-However, if you need to keep your lightened locks from looking brassy, you absolutely should invest in a purple shampoo or conditioner (more on that later).
+However, if you need to keep your lightened locks from looking brassy, invest in a purple shampoo or conditioner (more on that later).

 But not all purple shampoos are created equal.
-Some even have sulfates in them, which defeats the whole purpose of purple shampoo.
+Some even have sulfates in them, defeating the purpose of purple shampoo.
 Purple shampoo is meant to deposit color.
 Sulfates remove them.
 So you are effectively wasting product.
 An easy solution is to switch to a purple conditioner.

 Also Read – Eyebrow Bleaching 101 – Crash Course on DIY Eyebrow Bleaching